-- Provide details of the proposed school operations, including staff and student numbers, school hours of operation, and operational details of any proposed before/after school care services and/or community use of school facilities. - Provide a detailed justification of suitability of the site to accommodate the proposal.
+- Provide details of the existing and proposed school operations, including staff and student numbers, school hours of operation, and operational details of any proposed before/after school care services and/or community use of school facilities. - Provide a detailed justification of suitability of the site to accommodate the proposal. - Provide details of how the school will continue to operate during construction activities, including detail of proposed mitigation measures.